-We are delighted you have decided to join one of our journeys and want you to know we will do everything possible to make it a pleasant and rewarding experience for you.
+We are delighted you have decided to join our "Alaska & the Yukon by Land" journey, and we would like you to know that we will do everything possible to make it a pleasant and rewarding experience for you.

-This hosted journey is operated by Globus.
+This hosted tour is operated by Cosmos (part of the Globus Family).
 Alex has been working with them since 1990, and thousands of people from Hawaii have enjoyed them during this time.
-We at Dold World Journeys promote these programs because we feel that, considering the quality of the features included and the length of time spent, Globus gives you the best value for your travel dollars.
+We at Dold World Journeys promote these programs because we feel that, considering the quality of the features included and the length of time spent, the Globus Family gives you the best value for your travel dollars.

-At this stage we are enclosing some information to help you prepare for your trip-after all, the excitement of getting ready for any journey is a good part of the fun that comes with travel.
+At this stage we would like to give you some information to help you prepare for your trip-after all, the excitement of getting ready for any journey is a good part of the fun that comes with travel.
 Also, you are investing a considerable amount of money, and we would like to make sure the program you are buying is what you actually want.
 We know there are many, many questions in your mind, and we will try to answer the basic ones in this flyer.
-If there is anything else you want to know, please call.
+If there is anything else you would like to know, please contract us.
 Communicating can easily clarify many things and avoid misunderstandings later.